RealNmS/NmS-Rocket-Launcher-Mod/README.md

 - Reduces cooldown by 20% per level (up to Level 3 = 60% faster reload).
 - Obtainable via: Enchanting Table, Anvil _(enchanted books)_, Librarian Villagers.

+### 🏆 Advancements

+- A small set of advancements to give you fun, straightforward goals using the Rocket Launcher.
+- Examples include riding a rocket in the End or Nether, or enchanting it with Reload III.
+- More may be added in future updates based on feedback and suggestions!

 ## Instalation

 - **Requires Fabric API** for Minecraft 1.18.2.